 - Search the disclosure log to see to the answers to previous requests for information – what you’re looking for might be here.

 - If you can’t find the information you are seeking on the log, then you can submit your request via our online FOI request form or in writing at:

 5 Clove Crescent

-All requests must be in writing and a valid correspondence email or postal address must be provided.
+All requests provide a valid email or postal address for us to reply to.

-You should give as much detail as possible to help us identify the information you are seeking, though we will be happy to assist you with this.
-If we need more detail from you to identify the information, we will contact you.
+When you submit your request, give as much detail as possible to help us correctly identify the information you are seeking.
+If we do need more detail from you to identify the information, we will contact you.